 Chemotherapy not only affects the number of neutrophils but also impairs chemotaxis and phagocytosis.
 Either chemotherapy or radiotherapy-associated mucositis may affect the normal mucosal barrier, predisposing to bacteremia.

 The existence of an impairment in neutrophil function preceding chemotherapy as in patients with myelodysplastic syndromes or in the presence of bone marrow failure due to tumor cell invasion predisposes to severe infection or death after chemotherapy (2).

-Indwelling catheters and implanted devices pose a significant risk as ...
+Indwelling catheters and implanted devices pose a ...